15 Unwritten “Rules” of Dining Out in France

 On that note, because there are so many types and cuts of meat, varieties of seafood, and different ingredients and preparation methods, reading a French menu can be a little challenging unless you are extremely proficient in French.

-I’m actually quite a good French speaker, and menus are still challenging.
+I’m a pretty good French speaker, and menus are still challenging.
 I almost always have to whip out my Google Translate app to figure out a few words.

 That being said, more and more restaurants provide English menus to clients.
 Now, this used to be a huge indicator of a bad restaurant (English menu = tourist trap = bad food).